mssfoobar/docs/docs/40_modules/60_wfe/Deployment Guide/4_workflow_engine.md

 kubectl get deployments -A
 ```

-5. Once the deployment is ready, WFM http server is now serving at `wfm.127.0.0.1.nip.io`.
+5. Once the deployment is ready, WFM http server is now serving at `wfm.127.0.0.1.nip.io` and WFD web application is
+now serving at `wfd.127.0.0.1.nip.io`.